materials-informatics-az/materials-informatics-az.github.io/_projects/Tommy.md

 category: undergraduate researchers
 ---

 Tommy is a first-year Mechanical Engineering student interested in materials research.
+At MIL, Tommy is working on experimental research of sustainable aluminum alloys.